pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 u32     progress so far (as number from 0 to "total progress") varlen  length of result, will be 0 if there is not yet a result [u8]    bytes of result as many as given in varlen
+        In most cases, this will be a short list of u64, so the length will be a multiple of 8.
 ```

 For example, the `weaklyConnectedComponents` algorithm could report the